正常

 }Embedded Applicability: Medium

-- Compile-time pure computations (such as condition checks in
+- Compile-time pure calculations (such as conditional checks in

-static_assert) have zero runtime overhead, making them highly suitable - Replacing recursive template instantiation can reduce compile-time memory usage and compilation time
+static_assert) have zero runtime overhead, making them highly suitable. - Useful for replacing recursive template instantiation, which can reduce compile-time memory usage and compilation time.

-- Avoid using complex fold expressions in frequently called hot paths to prevent code bloat from increasing Flash usage
+- Avoid using complex fold expressions in frequently called hot paths to prevent code bloat that increases Flash usage.

-- When using comma folds to expand multiple statements, we must confirm that the overhead of each statement is within an acceptable range
+- When using comma folds to expand multiple statements, ensure the overhead of each statement is within acceptable limits.

 Compiler Support